bee-hanson/weight-tracker/README.md

 Because we are using anonymous auth, once a user logs out their data cannot be retrieved.

+Weights are stored and displayed in pounds (instead of kgs)

+Valid weight is a number between 0 and 600

 ## Set Up Instructions

+Add google-services.json file to /android/app/ directory

+Add GoogleService-Info.plist file to /ios/Runner/ directory

+Enter command 'flutter pub get' in the terminal

+Open iOS simulator or Android Emulator

+Enter 'flutter run' in the terminal